GNOME/pango/docs/pango_markup.md

 stretch
-: One of 'ultra-condensed', 'extra-condensed', 'condensed', 'semi-condensed', 'normal', 'semi-expanded', 'expanded', 'extra-expanded', 'ultra-expanded'.
+: One of 'ultra-condensed', 'extra-condensed', 'condensed', 'semi-condensed', 'normal', 'semi-expanded', 'expanded', 'extra-expanded', 'ultra-expanded', or a numeric stretch.

 font_features
 : A comma-separated list of OpenType font feature settings, in the same syntax as accepted by CSS.
 E.g: `font_features='dlig=1, -kern, afrc on'`.

 palette
-: The name of a palette to use.
+: The name of a palette to use, one of 'default', 'light', 'dark', 'palette0', 'palette1', ..., or a custom name.

 foreground
 fgcolor